SakshamG30/Face-Recognition/README.md

 # Face-Recognition

-Run SS first, edit trainer to fill in ID list and then run it, run detector to detect your face.
+Run SS first, enter id in integer, run trainer, edit detector.py corresponding to face_id in detector and then run it to detect your face.